Ever opened an app, got hit with five pop-ups, three tooltips, and a glowing “Start here” button, and still had no idea what to do next?

 No one likes being told what to do.
 But users do like being shown what’s possible—especially when they can click through at their own pace.

 Interactive tours consistently outperform static ones.
 According to Chameleon, self-serve tours see a 123% higher completion rate than regular demo videos.
 Why?
-Because they let users do instead of just watch.
+Because they let users do instead of just watching.

 3. Keep it short, contextual, and smart